drakefys2019/labs/_projects/lab1-2/lab1-2.md

   - ##### In what way did the environment assist you in understanding the nature of a given puzzle?
   - ##### How might the environment reflect properties of a puzzle or puzzles?
   - ##### How might this area's puzzles reflect aspects of the environment?
-  - ##### Does the environment play a part in solving theses puzzles?
-If yes, explain the environment's role in this area, and how you discovered it.
+  - ##### Does the environment play a part in solving these puzzles?
+Explain the environment's role in this area, and how you discovered it.
 - ##### **Audio Log Reflections**
   - ##### Respond to the content of an audio log in this area.
 In your own words, explain the message behind the content of the log.
 What is the speaker trying to say?
-Do you agree?
+Do you agree with him or her?
-  - ##### Why do you think these audio log(s) were chosen for this location in the game?
+  - ##### Why do you think these audio log(s) were chosen for this location of the game?
-  - ##### What role do the audio log(s) play specifically in this puzzle location?
+  - ##### In what way do the audio log(s) relate to the puzzles in this area?

 **Final Journal Requirement:**

-Discuss the solution to a particular puzzle that challenged you.
+After responding to one of the items above, discuss the solution to a particular puzzle that challenged you.
 Explain the mechanics of this puzzle  in detail and how you came to understand them.
 If it helps, feel free to include screenshots or sketches of the puzzle.

 <!-- As you reflect on your experiences in The Witness from this week, alongside class discussion, lecture, and readings, consider including responses to the <span style="color: blue">prompts in blue</span> as a starting point, as well as your own thoughts, questions, observations, and connections.